The Benefits of Pelvic Floor Physiotherapy

 • Biofeedback: A non-invasive technique that uses sensors to monitor the activity of the muscles, allowing both the patient and the therapist to visualize the muscle contractions and better understand how to improve their function.

-<em>Depending on the need a pelvic floor physio may decide on a particular personalized technique<em>
+Depending on the need, a pelvic floor physio may decide on a particular, personalized technique

 • Manual therapy: It is a hands-on technique, concentrating on soft tissue mobilization, trigger point release, or joint mobilization to address muscle imbalances, tightness, or pain in the pelvic region.